ddmitov/camel-harness/README.md

 * **exitFunction**
   will be executed when Perl script has ended
   The only parameter passed to the ``exitFunction`` is the exit code ``String``.

-  The ``exitFunction`` can generate a message when Perl script is not found.
+  The ``exitFunction`` can generate a message when Perl script is not found:

   ```javascript
   perlTest.exitFunction = function (exitCode) {